oschwartz10612/amazon-book-scanner/README.md

 4. Competitive pricing - fees = profitability.
 If this is above a threshold it plays a sound to let the scanner know it is profitable, if it is not you get a different sound.
 It then creates a listing with the book information.
     * NOTE: This does not create FBA listings; you must convert that later.

+### Android.js

+The idea here is to use the Amazon seller app to scan the covers of books that don't have barcodes.
+Using something like `scrcpy` you can view and copy the ASIN in the app to your clipboard.
+When it detects a new ASIN copied, it runs the same procedure as above to determine profitability.

 ## Installation